modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

 *	At least one description of an industry-relevant example to show that this MCP is able to solve a problem from industry, if relevant for the MCP.

-When an MCP is not yet part of a released version of the Modelica Language (regardless of the stage), then it must be clearly marked with something like: "This proposal is waiting for approval of the 'Modelica Association Project Modelica Language' and might not be included in any future Modelica Language release."

 ## MCP Process
 The stages of the MCP process are:
 1. In Preparation.